seandenigris/Xtreams-Pharo/README.md

-The following is [the README](https://code.google.com/archive/p/xtreams/) from the archived Google Code repo...
+The following is [the README](https://code.google.com/archive/p/xtreams/) from the archived Google Code repo.
+There is also a [wiki](https://code.google.com/archive/p/xtreams/wikis) still available via the archive.

 Flexible and scalable streaming for Smalltalk